curl/curl/docs/libcurl/opts/CURLINFO_FILETIME.md

 hide it or the server does not support the command that tells document time etc) and the time of the document is unknown.

-You must tell libcurl to collect this information before the transfer is made, by using the CURLOPT_FILETIME(3) option to curl_easy_setopt(3) or you this unconditionally gets a -1 back.
+You must ask libcurl to collect this information before the transfer is made, by using the CURLOPT_FILETIME(3) option or you unconditionally get a -1 back.

-Consider using CURLINFO_FILETIME_T(3) to be able to extract dates beyond the year 2038 on systems using 32 bit longs (Windows).
+Consider CURLINFO_FILETIME_T(3) instead to be able to extract dates beyond the year 2038 on systems using 32-bit longs (Windows).

 # EXAMPLE